jd1t25/gravity-solar-p5/.github/README.md

 Just some fun project in free time where i wanted to learn p5js and wanted to create this {}.

+_If i made a mistake or want to know anything, feel free to open an issue_

 # Solar System Simulation

+_Only Sun Excerting Gravity (Fixed Position of Planets)_
 ![Only Sun Excerting Gravity (Fixed Position of Planets)](./assets/only_sun_gravity.gif)

+_Gravity Exerting by Planets as well (Random Position of Planets)_
 ![Gravity Exerting by Planets as well (Random Position of Planets)](./assets/gravity_affecting_planets.gif)

 ## Overview